CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 In a cold boot attack, the memory chips are heavily cooled before the system is turned off.
 The memory content is retained for several minutes and can be read while using a suitable device.

-Cold boot attacks can only be prevented if attackers are unable to access the memory of an active IT system without being disturbed.
+Cold-boot attacks can only be prevented if attackers can not access the memory of an active IT system without being disturbed.
 Access protection, such as a physically locked computer chassis, makes it difficult to open an IT system without authorization to cool and extend the memory, but it can not permanently prevent it.
 Therefore, an unused laptop should always be turned off when it is not in an access-protected area.

 ** Types of theft-fuses **